Chatsy

 Share:

-10 Common AI Chatbot Mistakes (And How to Avoid Them)
+Featured image for article: 10 Common AI Chatbot Mistakes to Avoid - AI Chatbots guide by Asad Ali

 After helping hundreds of companies deploy AI chatbots, we've seen the same mistakes over and over.
-Here are the top 10—and how to avoid them.
+Research from Forrester consistently shows that poor chatbot experiences directly drive customer churn.
+Here are the top 10 mistakes — and how to avoid them.

 Mistake #1: No Escape to Human